Division of Interior Design

 (Slashlisted with ID 5633) Prerequisite: ID 3433; junior standing; majors only.
 The course offers preparation and presentation of an advanced portfolio to be assessed by industry professionals and educators.
 Emphasis is on the design of the portfolio, resume and marketing collateral and their organization and delivery methods including software applications necessary for creating printed and web-based portfolios.
 Will assist students in the transition to professional practice or graduate school.
 No student may earn credit for both 4633 and 5633.
 (Sp)

-I D 4773.
-Interior Design Capstone: Pre-Design Phase.3 Credit Hours.
+I D 4784.
+Interior Design Capstone: Pre-Design Phase.4 Credit Hours.

-Prerequisite: ID 3664 and ID 4573; co-requisite: ID 4764; senior standing; majors only.
-This course is the first of two Capstone courses and emphasizes the professional interior design practices and the utilization of comprehensive knowledge and skills of the major.
-The primary focus is research and program development for a design project of significant scale and complexity.
-Emphasis is also placed on identification of applicable building codes, regulations, site impacts and construction methods.
-(F) [V].
+Prerequisite: I D 3664 and I D 4573; co-requisite: I D 4764; senior standing; majors only.
+This is the first of a two-part studio course where students complete a professional interior design project utilizing the comprehensive knowledge and skills of the major.
+Students will complete research and program development, site analysis, building codes and regulations analysis, and concept development for an interior design project of significant scale and complexity.
+(F)

 I D 4823.
 Design for Independent Living.3 Credit Hours.